Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Stefan Hoppe

 **Abstract:**
-Update on OPC UA developments since June.
-Coverage will include growth of OPC UA into IT and cloud domains, collaborations with Catena-X, VDA, and VDMA, and ongoing work on the EU battery passport.
-The session will position OPC UA within the broader EDC ecosystem.
+10 min slot for a greeting word but also with the message, that OPC UA is clearly growing to the IT/cloud world and we partner successfully with other partners like Catena-X. In general, the trend is, that associations work together like OPCF & Catena-X & VDA & VDMA e.g. for the battery passport.
+I am NOT diving into any details – just highlight this need and willingness to cooperate. (and reference the recording Stefan has created)

 ---